Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 1. Calculate how much you need

-Before you can apply for a business loan, use a loan calculator and have a good idea of how much funding you need.
+Before you can apply for a business loan, use a business loan calculator and have a good idea of how much funding you need.
 To answer this, you’ll have to identify what you need a business loan for.

 For example, let’s say you run a small but growing home-based catering business and want to open a single brick-and-mortar location, from which you intend to make and sell various baked goods.